J0rgeSerran0/Flutter-Samples/README.md

 #### *Data Layer*
 This layer would store the *Repositories*, *DTOs*, *Data Utilities* and *Data Providers*, and should be focused in the *Data Access* and how the data is returned to the caller

+---

+The ideal scenario when we develop a new project, is organize our projects by a set of features (*functional requirement*, *user story*, or *oriented to domain*), and inside of each feature, their layers

+When we create, edit/modify, or delete a feature, we can focus in the feature as an independent feature

+And when we create our test coverage of each feature, we can focus in it to cover the unit tests with confidence

+Later, we can explore the integration and acceptance tests too in the same way

 ![Flutter App Architecture](images/Flutter_App_Architeture_03.png)

 ### **References**